 Try an Anti-Itch Cream

-Try a Lightening Cream
+Try a Lightening Cream or Hydroquinone

-If you couldn’t resist the urge to scratch, or had an inflammatory reaction that caused hyperpigmentation spots, you can try using lightening ingredients.
+If you couldn’t resist the urge to scratch or had an inflammatory reaction that caused hyperpigmentation spots, try lightening ingredients.
 "For persistent darkening, bleaching creams can be used; the active ingredient being hydroquinone," says Dika.
-"There are over-the-counter preparations with 2% hydroquinone; anything higher usually needs to be prescribed."
+"There are over-the-counter preparations with 2 percent hydroquinone; anything higher usually needs to be prescribed."
 Just be sure not to use too strong of a product.
 "Using too high of a percentage or using the cream for too long could cause paradoxical darkening (ochronosis)," says Dika.

 Try a Natural Remedy